cxw320/interview1/README.md

 Part Two of your interivew will be based on a series of questions relating to common problems faced in Dart/Flutter Cross-Platform development.
 We will walk through a simple flutter application in real time for Part Two of your interview.

-# Part Two.

-After you have shown the "Test Drive" app running locally to the interviewer, head to [github](https://github.com/splice/mobile-interview-part-2) and
-`git clone git@github.com:splice/mobile-interview-part-2.git`

-`cd` into the directory and `flutter run` to get the application running on your machine.